EndPointCorp/end-point-blog/2021/06/24/catching-css-regressions-visual-bugs-in-ci.html.md

 If all of the above conditions were met, then the app is considered “functional”.
 However, the tests have no way to verify if the right colors are actually reflected on the buttons, or if the SVG icons on the button are properly loaded and shown to the users.
 Unfortunately, for a real user, both of these are very crucial in telling the user how the app functions.
 If the stylings for the buttons are not implemented or the SVG icons for the buttons fail to load, users will not have a clear indication on how the app works, and the app will *not* be considered “functional” by real users, even though the functionalities of both buttons are wired correctly in the code.

 Web developers also frequently deal with styling regressions.
-This can happen due to the “cascading” characteristic of CSS: badly scoped CSS values may affect other elements in unrelated areas unintentionally.
+This can happen due to the “cascading” characteristic of CSS: Badly scoped CSS values may affect other elements in unrelated areas unintentionally.
 Many times, styling regressions slip past even the end-to-end tests with browser automation because, again, end-to-end tests only verify that the app’s functionalities are wired together, but do not check if things appear the right way visually.

 ### Visual regression testing to the rescue

 Visual regression testing adds another quality gate in the workflow to allow developers to verify that, after a code change, the user sees what is expected.
 For example, if the code change is supposed to modify the appearance of an element, developers can verify that it’s doing just that, or at the very least, the code change should not adversely affect other areas.
 Visual regression testing involves taking screenshots of tested scenarios with changes and comparing them against the baseline (usually screenshots from the stable branch).

-This type of test complements the other testing categories in the Testing Pyramid and ensure user experience is not adversely affected from any given code changes.
+This type of test complements the other testing categories in the test pyramid and ensures user experience is not adversely affected from any given code changes.
+For more information on the test pyramid and different categories of testing, visit [this blog post](/blog/2020/09/22/automated-testing-with-symfony) by my colleague, Kevin.

 There are many tools that help with visual regression testing.
 Here are some tools that you could look into: